Kapok Pillow Review — A Comfortable and Safe Alternative?

 I ordered a kapok pillow from Amazon and gave it a try.

-I’d done plenty of reading about kapok, but never tried it.
+I’d done plenty of reading about kapok, but I never tried sleeping on it.
 I researched a few kapok pillows offered on Amazon and added one of the favorably-reviewed ones to my cart.
 A few days later, it was time to give kapok a whirl!

 When I opened the pillow, I examined the fill carefully.
 It looked quite different from the stock image at the top of the page.
 The kapok was slightly clumped together in thick, light brown strands and a few small pieces of the seeds were scattered throughout.
 The clumps tear into smaller pieces easily, but the individual fibers attract and cling to one another giving it an interesting soft texture similar to raw cotton.